-- 7.1.
-The ACCC considers that the balance of public benefits and public detriments has changed since its consideration of the notified conduct in 2008. - 7.2.
+8.1.
 The ACCC accepts that the notified conduct allows the notifying tracks to efficiently address their risk management practices.
 By limiting access to NASR licence holders they can be assured that all competitors and pit crew members comply with NASR's racing standards and hold adequate personal accident insurance.
-The ACCC recognises the public benefits associated with this however need to be balanced with the public detriments arising from the notified conduct. - 7.3.
-The ACCC accepts there may be some benefit from having a national sporting organisation that represents the broad interests of the sport, particularly if a national set of standards which encompassed important features such as safety, training and other racing related standards, was developed. - 7.4.
+The ACCC recognises the public benefits associated with this however need to be balanced with the public detriments arising from the notified conduct.

+- 8.2.
+The ACCC accepts there may be some benefit from having a national sporting organisation that represents the broad interests of the sport, particularly if a national set of safety and related racing standards which encompassed important features, such as safety and training, was developed. - 8.3.
 The ACCC considers that a body could develop minimum safety and related racing standards to be met by licensing bodies.
 For example, a voluntary industry Code of Conduct could be developed outlining national minimum objective standards relating to health, safety and competitor conduct.
 Parties who wished to sign up to the Code, such as tracks and licensing bodies, could do so.
-Such a Code would allow licensing bodies to demonstrate that they

-- comply with the minimum standards and could provide tracks with an effective risk management process.
-The ACCC notes that if such a Code were developed it may require authorisation. - 7.5.
+Such a Code would allow licensing bodies to demonstrate that they comply with the minimum standards and could provide tracks with an effective risk management process.
+The ACCC notes that if such a Code were developed it may require authorisation. - 8.4.
 The ACCC does not consider that the notifications create a national set of safety and related racing standards for speedway racing.
-Rather, the notified conduct requires that a certain licence, that is a NASR licence, be held in order to participate at particular tracks. - 7.6.
-This may reduce the attractiveness and long term viability of alternate licensing bodies as drivers question the cost of obtaining multiple licences. - 7.7.
-The ACCC also considers that the removal of the ability for participants to race under a NASR day licence for high-powered racing categories at a reduced cost impacts participants who do not wish to hold a NASR licence or who hold a licence from an alternate licensing body.
-Participants wishing to access the tracks will have no option but to purchase a full NASR licence. - 7.8.
+Rather, the notified conduct requires that a NASR licence be held in order to participate at particular tracks. - 8.5.
+This may reduce the attractiveness and long term viability of alternate licensing bodies as drivers question the cost of obtaining multiple licences.
 The notified conduct, especially if it becomes more wide spread as indicated by NASR, would significantly entrench the position of NASR in the industry.
-The ACCC does not consider that sporting bodies should seek to achieve this status through a series of exclusive dealing arrangements. - 7.9.
-Further, the ACCC notes that while a track operator can individually decide what events it hosts, there is a public detriment in restricting the type of licence it will accept. - 7.10.
+The ACCC does not consider that sporting bodies should seek to achieve this status through a series of exclusive dealing arrangements. - 8.6.
+Further, the ACCC notes that while a track operator can individually decide what events it hosts, there is a public detriment in restricting the type of licence it will accept. - 8.7.
 On balance, the ACCC is not satisfied that the likely benefit to the public from the notified conduct will outweigh the likely detriment to the public.